alexandre-touret/rest-apis-versioning-workshop/docs/index.md

 <==========---> 80% EXECUTING [13s]
 ```

-To check it is effectively ready, you can reach the API by running this command:
+To check it is effectively ready, reach the API by running this command:

 ```jshelllanguage
 http http://localhost:8888/rest-number/default